jtarrio/webrtlsdr/docs/highlevel.md

 #### Example

-We need a `SampleReceiver` to create the `Radio`, so for this example, we'll create one that logs the number of samples that were received in each block.
+We need a `SampleReceiver` object to create the `Radio`, so for this example, we'll create one that logs the number of samples that were received in each block.
 (There will be a full explanation of the `SampleReceiver` interface later.)

 ```typescript
 class MyReceiver {